Hendrixer/API-design-v4/lessons/12-testing/B-types-of-tests.md

 });
 ```

 This is how you might write a unit test in Jest.
-Each `it` block is an actual test where you usually call come function you want to test, and then create some assertion about what its return value should be.
+Each `it` block is an actual test where you usually call some function you want to test, and then create some assertion about what its return value should be.
 The `describe` function is just for organizing your test.

 ## Integraion test

-Unlike a unit test, an integration test will test how an entire route works by actually making a request like a client would then observing what the API sent back and making assertions on that result.
-We can use jest + supertest to run integration test.
+Integration tests will test how an entire route works by actually making a request to observe what the API sent back and making assertions on that result.
+We can use jest along with supertest to run integration test.

 ```ts
 import app from "../server";